Course Outline

 Module 1: Introduction to Network Security for Government

-• Network topology; Network types and the OSI Model
+• Network topology; Types of networks and the OSI Model

 • Network protocols: SLIP, PPP, ARP, RARP, IGMP, ICMP, SNMP, HTTP